sscovil/risk-game/game-rules.md

 ## Setup

 Unlike most games, RISK demands careful planning before you actually start to play.
-This Initial Army Placement sets the stage for the battles you’ll fight later on.
+This Initial Army Placement sets the stage for the battles you'll fight later on.

 ### Initial Army Placement